Nickguitar/VPNTabs/README.md

 1. Clone the repository
 git clone https://github.com/Nickguitar/VPNTabs

-2. Move all your required VPN config files to the folder config_files (including credentials file, if needed) e.g: mv ~/myFiles/mullvad_config_linux/* VPNTabs/config_files
+2. Copy all your required VPN config files to the folder config_files (including credentials file, if needed) e.g: cp ~/myFiles/mullvad_config_linux/* VPNTabs/config_files

 3. Run the setup passing the config file your VPN will use and the local port the proxy will use (default: 3128) e.g: